Hit enter to search.

 Data virtualisation: Providing real-time queries and access, this approach creates a virtual view of data from multiple sources without physically moving it.

-Application-based data integration: This methodology uses software tools to extract, transform, and consolidate data into a unified system, which is ideal for complex projects.
+Application-based data integration: This methodology utilizes software tools to extract, transform, and consolidate data into a unified system, making it ideal for complex projects.

-Middleware data integration: Middleware provides data exchange and communication between systems, which establishes interoperability and automates workflows.
+Middleware data integration: Middleware facilitates data exchange and communication between systems, thereby establishing interoperability and automating workflows.

 No, ETL (Extract, Transform, Load) and data integration are not the same.
-Data integration is a broader concept, combining data from various sources into a unified view.
+Data integration is a broader concept that combines data from various sources into a unified view.
 On the other hand, ETL is a specific part of the data integration process that extracts data, transforms it into a desired format, and loads it into a target system.

 Beate Thomsen, Co-founder & Product Design